Archflow

 How Versioning Works

-• Systems and their properties
+• Systems and their properties (including resource requirements)

 • Connections between systems